koor-tech/handbook.koor.tech/docs/handbook/meetings.md

 - Prior to the call, please add a discussion topic or update to the meeting agenda.
 Prefix the question with your name.
 - In the call, we will go through them in order, giving each person the chance to voice their updates.
-- Note that this call is joined by GitLab's "CEO Shadows" \-- please see more about this program here: [https://about.gitlab.com/handbook/ceo/shadow/](https://about.gitlab.com/handbook/ceo/shadow/)
+- **Note**: This call is joined by GitLab's "CEO Shadows" \-- please see more about this program here: [https://about.gitlab.com/handbook/ceo/shadow/](https://about.gitlab.com/handbook/ceo/shadow/)

 ### Pre-mortem